smart-data-lake/getting-started/presentation/lecture_notes.md

 In order to build the pipeline, consider the following:
 - How many data objects and actions do you need in total?
 How many did we already configure?
-- Which attributes are possible?
+- Which configuration fields are possible?
 Which ones are required?
   (Use the Schema Viewer!)
 - We want to use the Lakehouse Architecture.
 How can the components be named properly?

+For this exercise, you are given some preconfigured data objects and actions.
+The idea is that you use them to further build your airports.config file.

+TASK: Copy and paste the proper data objects and actions into your airports.conf file!

 </details>